Last updated July 20, 2026 — pricing and features re-verified

 What clips gaming moments that aren't kills?

-Gameplay-event tools like Eklipse only see the kill feed and game state, so funny or reactive non-gameplay moments slip through.
-Tools that score chat velocity and on-cam reaction — like ClipMe — catch the moment the audience reacted to, not just the mechanical highlight.
+A gameplay-event tool such as Eklipse watches only the kill feed and game state, so a funny fail or a pure reaction with no on-screen event never registers.
+A clipper that scores chat velocity — ClipMe does — catches what the audience responded to, not just the mechanical highlight.

 Why does OpusClip pick bad gaming clips?